Breeding-Insight/bi-api/README.md

 - src/makeApplication-test.yml.sh
 - settings.xml

+NOTE: Your application-dev.yml (see section 'Run the Project' and application-test.yml (see section 'Testing') will contain system specific variables, but will need to be updated manually.
+Update the structure of these files based on the makeApplication-dev.yml.sh file.

 There are three options to specify these environmental variables:
 1) Specify environmental variables in your system (this is what our docker build does)
 2) Specify environmental variables in your IntelliJ run configuration (recommended).
 3) Edit the files above directly and replace the placeholders the environment variable placeholders with actual values.

 See the .env file in the project's root directory for a list of environmental variables you will need to specify.
+NOTES:
-NOTE: See the section `Creating admin user` on information of how to set the `ADMIN_ORCID` variable.
+1) See the section `Creating admin user` on information of how to set the `ADMIN_ORCID` variable.
+2) If using option 2 (IntelliJ) to specify environment variables, you will need to run all commands through a run configuration in IntelliJ.
+Running commands in terminal will not exposed the environment variables you set in your run configuration.

 #### Creating admin user